/artificial intelligence

 Wong stated: “These are the special factors that make AI the cornerstone technology of the Fourth Industrial Revolution.”

 Wong then touched on the ‘Code is Law’ principle posed by legal scholar Lawrence Lessig in the 1990s, which hypothesised that software code is a form of regulation that dictates people’s behaviour.
-While Lessig was referencing the early impact of internet usage, Wong highlighted how his observations are still valuable today where everyone is an avid internet user:
+While Lessig was referencing the building blocks of the internet, Wong highlighted how his observations are still valuable today:

-“The ‘Code is Law’ is a useful lens through which to consider the closer integration of digital systems into our normal lives, shaping the way the physical world works and how humans, as biological beings, behave.”
+“The ‘Code is Law’ concept is a useful lens through which to consider the closer and closer integration of digital systems into our normal lives, shaping the way the physical world works and how humans, as biological beings, behave.”